Water supply in Miyakojima: History

 In the past, water in deep caves was used, as suggested by their language.
 Namely, the spring is called urigā, which means "going down into the cave and drawing water from the spring".

 It was usually several meters deep into the ground, in some cases, 20 meters by stepping down the stone steps.
 In the 13th century, excavation of wells started and in an early 18th-century document, 59 wells were recorded.
 Among them, Yamatsugā which was developed in 1720, was designated as an important site by the Hirara City (now Miyakojima City) education committee.
 It was a rich spring, and was used only by the government officials at the time.
 There was a guard posted at the spring.
-It was the duty of women to go down to the caves and draw water, and since the Meiji era, girls went down to the caves and draw water, as adult women had other duties.
+It was the duty of women to go down to the caves and draw water, and since the Meiji era, girls went down to the caves and drew water, as adult women had other duties.
 Due to the increase in population, it became a business to sell water from neighboring places.

 Collecting rainwater in large vases and tanks started in the Taishō era (1912–1925).
-The first water supply by manpower was made in 1924; men walked inside a treadmill 5 meters in diameter, which drew up a chain of water vases continuously from a well, 23 meters deep.
+The first water supply by manpower was made in 1924.
+Men walked inside a treadmill 5 meters in diameter, which drew up a chain of water vases continuously from a well, 23 meters deep.
 The inventor was Chōgi Itosu, who sold the obtained water.
 A modern water supply plan was proposed in 1934 in Hirara, but in vain.
 In 1943, the Japanese Navy completed the first water supply from the Susakadā Well, and after 1945, US forces improved and used it.

 In March 1951, a formal construction plan for a water supply from Susakadā to Sodeyama was made and the construction started on March 27, 1952.
 Many citizens participated in the construction with pleasure.
 Service started on May 4, 1953.
 In 1954, the construction of water supply started in Gusukube town and by 1977, water supply service covered the entire Miyakojima.

 In May 1964, the US government established the Miyakojima water supply agency, but it was abolished by the inhabitants.
 On July 1, 1965, a Miyakojima water supply and sewage organization was established Due to the increase in the demand of water, investigations on the situation of ground water were started in 1962.
 On July 15, 1965, Miyakojima ground water control regulations were determined; which were renewed on May 23, 1987.
 In 1973, there was a considerable drought in Miyakojima; leading to the investigation for new water sources.
 Projects for an underground dam and the conversion of Yonaha Bay into a fresh water lake were considered.
 The Yonaha Bay project met an opposition campaign in 1981 and was cancelled in 1983.
 The underground dam project continued and the Fukuzato underground dam and Sunakawa underground dam were completed in 1998.
 In 1993, rainfall dropped to two-thirds of the annual mean.
 Water restrictions continued from January 21 to April 1.